 I need professional help!

 I am attempting to square my cognitive dissonance with my personal confirmation biases.
-Namely, the digital asset management knowledge, data and experiences I have been collecting for some years now seems to be the exact opposite to the information being put out by the crowdsourced technology data sites; its so bad I need a reality check.
-Either I am mad (its a possibility) or the data is so skewed it almost renders itself useless, or little more than a popularity contest, even fake views to the cynical!!
+Namely, the digital asset management knowledge, data and experiences I have been collecting for some years now seems to be the exact opposite to the information being put out by the crowdsourced technology data sites; it’s so bad I need a reality check.
+Either I am mad (it’s a possibility) or the data is so skewed it almost renders itself useless, little more than a popularity contest or even fake news to the cynical!!

-Here is an example of the disparity, let's take a lightweight vendor circa $10k license fee and a middleweight vendor circa $100k.
-You would expect strategically different approaches and outcomes, given the price difference, Although 10 X the price does not always equate to a 10X the strategic outcome.
-In fact with the power of the cloud, sound API's and clear vision the middleweights are taking on the heavyweights and winning.
+Here is an example of the disparity: let's take a lightweight vendor circa £10k license fee and a middleweight vendor circa £100k.
+You would expect strategically different approaches and outcomes, given the price difference.
+Although 10x the price does not always equate to a 10x the strategic outcome.
+In fact with the power of the cloud, sound APIs and clear vision, the middleweights are taking on the heavyweights and winning.
 However, in this case, the price difference has a significant impact on capability level.

-Clearly, we can see the number of stars is different, although both companies pass the Ten Core Standard meaning they are fit for purpose and can actually call themselves a DAM system.
+Clearly we can see the proficiency is different between the two vendors, even though both companies pass the Ten Core Standard meaning they are fit for purpose and can actually call themselves a DAM system.

-Now if you take the exact same companies via a number of the crowd-sourced sites you will see metrics such as this vendor scores based on the number of reviews means only one fraction of a point difference.
-The vendor on the left scores 4.2 and the vendor on the right scores 4.3, when in fact the point value scores are more than double in reality in favour of the middleweight vendor.
+Now if you take the exact same companies via a number of crowd-sourced sites you will see metrics are weighted by the number of reviews.
+Actual proficiency means only one fraction of a point difference.
+The vendor on the left scores 4.2 and the vendor on the right scores 4.3, when in fact the point value scores are in reality more than double in favour of the middleweight vendor.

 If you could spare 4 minutes of your time to answer my DAM vendor survey, you will receive a FREE Ten Core Characteristics report of a vendor of your choosing from our list of 36 accredited DAM vendors.